Santa Juliana: History

 The District of Dores de Santa Juliana was created by Provincial Law number 2153 of November 15, 1875, and maintained by State Law number 2 of September 14, 1891.

 The administrative division of 1911, the tables for calculating the general census of 1920 and the administrative division of 1923, were presented under the jurisdiction of the municipality of Araxá, which is also verified in the administrative division of 1933. denomination of Santa Juliana.

 On December 17, 1938, by State Decree Law number 148, the district was elevated to the category of city, with the creation of the municipality of Santa Juliana, consisting of a single district, that of the headquarters.

-The parish book of the Diocese of Uberaba records for its creation the same date of elevation of the village to District.
 The town received the title of city on December 17, 1938.

-On the day that the District of Dores de Santa Juliana was created in November 1875, the Parish was also created under the title of Nossa Senhora das Dores.
-The feast of Nossa Senhora das Dores, patron saint of Santa Juliana, is held from September 6 to 15, the day of the feast being a Municipal holiday.
-The Patroness festival is also one of the biggest in the Triângulo Mineiro and Alto Paranaíba region.
-Our Parish also has other festivals: São Sebastião (January), Saint Juliana Falconieri (June) Our Lady of the Abbey (July–August) Feast of the Mother Queen and Thrice Admirable Winner of Shoenstatt.
-(October) and São Judas Tadeu (October–November).